-These Plays were written with youth groups in mind but many are suitable for older performers and have been performed with success by adult groups - who have won awards with them at adult fesivals.
+These Plays were written with youth groups in mind but many are suitable for older performers and have been performed with success by adult and mixed-age groups,.

 Shortlisted in the Youth Play sections of the 2006 Scottish Community Drama Association Play on Words and the Drama Association of Wales playwriting competitions.